lrkrol/Noctifer-Music/docs/README.md

 # Noctifer Music

-Noctifer Music is a PHP script to turn any self-hosted audio library into a functional music player running within a browser.
+Noctifer Music is a PHP/HTML5 script to turn any self-hosted audio library into a functional music player running within a browser.

 Try the [**live demo**](https://music.lrk.tools/demo) using the password 123.